RussellShire/Rock_Paper_Scissors/README.md

 render() also updates the scores that appear in the window.

 There is a reset button that uses a method in the model to set everything back to default and then invokes render() to wipe the screen.
-This is slightly crude bu works and is easy to read.
+This is slightly crude but works and is easy to read.

+# Usage

+Tested and working November 2022